INTERVIEW AND LIVE PICTURES BY MARKO SYRJALA

 No. It’s the same exact record.
 We just played it again.
-NO! “laughs” And again you know, we were on the road, or we played a lot together as a band, and we worked through things.
-So now it’s a different thing, now it’s more cohesive.
-The second record, there’s some maturity on it, and the third record will be different again.
+NO! “laughs” And also, you know, we were on the road, or we played a lot together as a band, and we worked through things.
+So now it’s a different thing; now it’s more cohesive.
+There’s some maturity on the second record, and the third record will be different again.
 So, this is a similar thing that happens to everyone.

-Well, you’ve got to think it through, we all know each other’s schedule.
-Jeff has a gig he does every year with his own band his plus…
+Well, you’ve got to think it through.
+We all know each other’s schedules.
+Jeff has a gig he does every year with his own band plus…

 He’s also doing Trans-Siberian Orchestra.

-I would say that Sons of Apollo is the perfect example of “supergroup”, and that’s how many people call the band.
+I would say that Sons of Apollo is the perfect example of a “supergroup,” and that’s how many people call the band.
 A supergroup.
 I think you’ve heard it a lot, but what you feel about that term?

 Now when you mentioned the Winery Dogs, what’s the state of the band?
 The band did a couple of shows last spring?